mathiasnovas/spotify-photostream/README.md

 mkdir ~/Spotify && cd ~/Spotify
 ```

-Clone (or unzip) the app into said folder with the name "flickrstream"
+Clone (or unzip) the app into said folder with the name "photostream"

 ```
-git clone git@github.com:michaelenger/spotify-flickrstream.git flickrstream
+git clone git@github.com:michaelenger/spotify-photostream.git photostream
 ```

-Open up Spotify and in the search field enter **spotify:app:flickrstream**
+Open up Spotify and in the search field enter **spotify:app:photostream**

 ## License

-**spotify-flickrstream is licensed under the terms of the ZLIB license:**
+**spotify-photostream is licensed under the terms of the ZLIB license:**

-Copyright © 2011-2013 Michael Enger
+Copyright © 2011-2014 Michael Enger

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.